Zireael07/awesome-tabletop-rpgs/readme.md

 - [GURPS Lite](http://www.sjgames.com/gurps/lite/) - a free starter for GURPS
 - [HackMaster Basic](https://www.drivethrurpg.com/product/104757/HackMaster-Basic-free)
 - [Lex Arcana](https://www.drivethrurpg.com/product/253285/Lex-Arcana-RPG--QuickStarter) - an awesome system set in alternate history Rome with an interesting system that allows for linear, pyramid or bell curves
+- [Mistborn](https://www.drivethrurpg.com/product_info.php?products_id=95856) - based on a book series of the same name, a d6 dice pool based system where you attempt to match any dice showing less than 6
 - [Mythic d6](https://kheperapublishing.files.wordpress.com/2018/06/mythicd6_khp034-quickstart.pdf) - a derivative of Opend6->Legend d6
 - [Pip System](https://www.drivethrurpg.com/product/217218/Pip-System-QuickStart) - another Opend6 derivative that went in a different direction
+- [Shadow of the Demon Lord](https://www.drivethrurpg.com/product/156576/Victims-of-the-Demon-Lord-Starter-Guide) - a d20 derivative that has some awesome ideas (e.g. boons and banes)
 - [Tunnels and Trolls](https://www.drivethrurpg.com/product/54407) - free version of one of the first roleplaying games, that can also be played solo

 ### System Reference Documents